Home Directory Storage Quota

 Note

-Conda environments are part of your research and should be stored in your PI’s /work directory.
+Conda environments are part of your research and should be stored in your PI’s /projects directory.

 Here are some suggestions to reduce the storage size of the environments for those using the /home/<username>/.conda directory.